jameslairdsmith/emilyriederer/content/post/2019-04-20-writing-a-tech-talk.en.md

 I don't pretend this is the only way to write a talk.
 I don't pretend its the best way.
 I also don't pretend I'm such an experienced speaker that I'm qualified to write a textbook on this topic.
 However, this is an approach I've found helpful and a structure that has helped me keep organized and stay productive through writer's block or malaise.
 Just my two cents, and I'd love to hear yours, too!

-A living version of this document is available on [GitHub](https://github.com/emilyriederer/talk-prep), where [Patrick Miller](https://twitter.com/patr1ck_mil) was kind enough to provide some edits.
-I welcome any additional thoughts and contributions!
+Thanks to [Patrick Miller](https://twitter.com/patr1ck_mil) for providing some typos and edits in the original version of this piece which was shared via GitHub.

 ## Preparing a Tech Talk